 Antiguans to Canada Visa Requirements: What you need to Know

 Are you an Antiguan citizen?
 Have you been using the Electronic Travel Authorization (eTA) to travel to Canada?
-Canadian Immigration changed the requirements on June 27, 2017.
+Immigration, Refugees and Citizenship Canada (IRCC) changed the requirements on June 27, 2017.
 So what’s in play for Antiguans to gain access into Canada?